Categories: Best OfCamp Tips

 Hummus offers a rich source of complex carbohydrates and fat.
 This dried mix is seasoned with cumin, pepper, lemon, and garlic for a robust flavor.

-If you don’t want to worry about fresh cheese turning rancid, the next best version is powdered cheese, to which you simply add water.
-We make a pure organic sharp cheddar cheese in 3 variations: Spicy, Herby, and Pub Cheese.
+If you don’t want to worry about fresh cheese turning rancid, the next best version is powdered cheese, to which you add water.
+We make a pure organic sharp cheddar cheese in three variations: spicy, herby, and Pub Cheese.
 To make a cheese sauce, add 3 Tbsp. of water to the included packet, seal shut, knead, and squeeze onto crackers or bread.
 Spicy Vegan Squeezy is our non-dairy (vegan) cheese sauce.

-Cheese is excellent when you want to add more flavor and fat calories to dishes.
+Cheese is excellent for adding flavor and fat calories to dishes.

 • Aged fresh hard dairy cheeses may keep in your pack for a few days when temperatures are cooler outside (less than 50 degrees Fahrenheit).
 Look for sharp cheddar, gouda, and parmesan.
 We don’t recommend packing cheese during warm weather due to the likelihood of the cheese melting and the chance of bacteria multiplying and causing illness.